25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The `sp_sum_client_orders` procedure calculates a discounted grand total of orders placed by a specific client within a specified date range.
-It retrieves each order's total price from the `client_orders` table for the given client ID and date range, then applies a 5% discount to orders exceeding 750 currency units.
-The procedure iterates through each qualifying order, summing these discounted amounts to compute the grand total, which essentially provides a business view of the client's cumulative spending with applied loyalty or bulk discounts during the selected period.
+The stored procedure `sp_sum_client_orders` calculates the total value of orders for a specified client within a given date range, applying a 5% discount to orders exceeding $750.
+It retrieves individual order totals from the `client_orders` table for the designated client and date range.
+For each order exceeding the $750 threshold, the discounted amount (95% of the total) is accumulated into a grand total, which represents the final discounted sum of all qualifying client orders during the specified period.

 ---